abosch7/TEMOA/README.md

 ## Installation Guide
-This guide provides step-by-step instructions to install the required software for running the TEMOA energy system optimization model.
+This guide provides step-by-step instructions to install the required software for running the TEMOA energy system optimization model, assuming the user is eligible for requesting a Gurobi academic license.

 ### Step 1: Install Anaconda
 Anaconda is a Python distribution that simplifies package management and deployment.